 • Statically indeterminate beam

-4. Based on the type of support:
+4. Based on Type of Support:

 • Simply supported beam